tiwong/tiwong.github.io/_posts/2021-10-15-insurgent-sea-call.md

 ![Call](/files/Call_ISEA.jpg "Call for Contributors: Insurgent Southeast Asia")

+*Where will this be published?* At the moment, the Strategic Information and Research Development Centre (SIRD) at [Gerakbudaya](https://www.gerakbudaya.com/SIRD) has expressed interest in publishing the volume.
+There is also a possibility of co-publishing with another academic publisher, but all this is contingent upon having a strong manuscript.
+This is where *you* come in!

+*What are you looking for?* Anything that broadly fits the bill in the call above!
+If you're unsure or want to workshop an idea, write to me!
+At a basic level, I am hoping for:

 Projected sections to include at least one contributor for each of the following countries:
 1. Indonesia (e.g., protests against the omnibus law)
 2. Malaysia (e.g., protests against the Pakatan Nasional backdoor government; contract doctors strikes; and student protests against sexual harassment)